Navoei/CustomDiscs/readme.md

 - Music files must be in the ```.wav``` or ```.mp3``` format.
 - Only custom discs are compatible with hoppers.

-Permission Node (Required to run the command.
+Permission Nodes (Required to run the commands.
 Playing discs does not require a permission.):
 - ```customdiscs.create``` to create a disc
 - ```customdiscs.convert``` to convert a disc